Nomen non est omen: Why it is too soon to identify ultra-compact objects as black holes: Conclusions

-\textbf{Conclusions} \\ Massive dark UCOs are one of the most promising areas of gravitational physics research.
-Due to their compact nature and strong gravitational fields, they maximally highlight differences in the predictions of general relativity and alternative theories of gravity, making them excellent laboratories to probe fundamental physics.
-Despite claims that the observed astrophysical black hole candidates are black holes, there is currently no evidence that any one of them possesses a horizon.
-Both genuine black holes and horizonless UCOs are compatible with observational data, but PBHs (those bounded by quasilocal and in principle observable horizons) appear to be incompatible with the predictions of semiclassical gravity.
-In this sense, the detection of observational signatures indicative of a horizon would provide indubitable evidence for the breakdown of semiclassical physics at the horizon scale.
 Increases in the sensitivity of future observations combined with improvements in the precision of predictions of competing theoretical models are expected to narrow down the pool of viable candidate models describing UCOs, and ultimately provide decisive evidence regarding the true physical nature of the observed astrophysical black hole candidates \cite{lac:21,ccy:22}.

-\textit{Acknowledgments} \\ I would like to thank Robert Mann and Daniel Terno for useful discussions and helpful comments.
-This work was supported by an International Macquarie University Research Excellence Scholarship and a Sydney Quantum Academy Scholarship.
+\acknowledgments I would like to thank Robert Mann, Yasha Neiman, Jos{\'e} Senovilla, and Daniel Terno for useful discussions and helpful comments.
+This work was supported by the Quantum Gravity Unit of the Okinawa Institute of Science and Technology (OIST), an International Macquarie University Research Excellence Scholarship (IMQRES), and a Sydney Quantum Academy (SQA) Scholarship.